amitsk/cookiecutter-poetry-python-library/README.md

 - Poetry for dependency management
 - Pytest for unit tests
-- mypy, pyflakes, pytype for linting
+- mypy, ruff for linting

 ## Generating Project